 Contemporary Resonances of Art in the Age of AIDS

-More than two decades on from Don’t Leave Me This Way: Art in the Age of AIDS, Aisyah Aaqil Sumito reflects on the contemporary resonances of this trailblazing exhibition.
+More than two decades on from Don’t Leave Me This Way: Art in the Age of AIDS, AISYAH AAQIL SUMITO reflects on the contemporary resonances of this trailblazing exhibition.

-Thank God I'm gay!
+'Thank God I'm gay!'

 In 1994, the National Gallery of Australia presented Don't Leave Me This Way: Art in the Age of AIDS, curated by Ted Gott.
 More than two decades on, the gravitas of this exhibition still resonates.
 A series of community led artistic responses and exhibitions played a key role in shifting the conversation around HIV/AIDS across this continent.
 Contemporary resonances of this collective history are ongoing, oscillating between reflections on the past and the present realities of HIV/AIDS.

 Presented in Don’t Leave Me This Way, was eX de Medici’s documentation of the vulnerable exchange that takes place between an artist and client when completing a tattoo, an experience the artist encountered first hand during their time as a practicing tattoo artist.
 In the works, Godscience IV and Godscience V (stars) 1994, which consisted of cibachrome photographs of post-tattoo blood swabs taken from clients, Medici represented a consistency of safely negotiated risk, a dialogue closely adjacent to community education surrounding safe IV drug use.
-It was the artists, punks and queers like eX de Medici that worked closely with organisations like the AIDS Action Council ACT to significantly reduce the risk of bloodborne transmission within the practice of tattooing. [ii, iii]
+It was the artists, punks and queers like eX de Medici that worked closely with organisations like the AIDS Action Council ACT to significantly reduce the risk of bloodborne transmission within the practice of tattooing.2,3

 ‘I loved this exhibition, but AIDS is also a problem for I/V drug users.
 Lives are lost this way too.
 Don’t share needles – spread the word.’